 You can ask someone (usually a family member or close friend) to add you as an authorized user on their credit card.
 That way, the account’s history will be added to your credit report.

 Of course, you’ll want to choose a person whose account is in good standing.
-There’s always the risk that he or she could miss payments, end up in collections, or even go bankrupt.
-In that case, their bad behavior could hurt your credit report.
+There’s always the risk that they could miss payments, end up in collections, or even go bankrupt.
+In that case, their bad behaviour could hurt your credit report.
 So, if you do become an authorized user, monitor your credit report to be sure there are no issues and payments are being made on time.

-Don’t apply for multiple credit cards within too short of a time frame.
+6. Don’t apply for multiple credit cards at once

 Applying for lots of credit cards all at once may seem like a good way to kickstart your credit history, but it can actually hurt your credit and raise alarm bells for card issuers.
 Be selective.
 Look for the best rates from brands you know.